 Picture 2: four indicators of the model

-Autocorrelation: we calculated the univariate Moran’s I with a Queen spatial weight.
+Autocorrelation: we calculated the univariate Moran’s I with a Queen spatial weights matrix.
 The Moran’s I is 0.24.
 Based on this fact, we conducted the spatial lag model regression with the same weight.
 Tab 1 shows the results: the spatial weight item is not significant.
 This could be because the other independent variables also have spatial autocorrelation effect, therefore the effect is offset for the residual.
 Therefore, the results do not support using the spatial autoregressive model.